jackfrys/jackfrys.github.io/_posts/2017-12-13-Creating-a-Unified-Web-App.md

 It ended up being a good move for the scope of the project, and it allowed me to slide in an Angular app with minimal adjustments to the backend repo.
 The biggest drawback of splitting the repos up was how it affected backend API calls from the React app.
 First, we needed to enable Cross-Origin Resource Sharing in the backend app to allow requests from the React domain.
 Next, it led to hard-coding the API calls hostname to that of the Heroku server, which did not easily allow switching to a local backend for local development.

-The latter could probably be dome with environment variables, but that isn't an ideal solution since the local machine would need to run two servers at once.
+The latter could probably be done with environment variables, but that isn't an ideal solution since the local machine would need to run two servers at once.

 So in trying to make this situation better (as an exercise, after the project was graded!)
 I set out to combine these two repos and deploy them together on Heroku.
 But I also didn't just want to copy the React files into the backend repo, thereby losing valuable commit history.